-Avoid long emails that no one has time to read.
+Avoid a lengthy cold email to potential clients that no one has time to read.
 It's important to get a clear and concise message across to recipients at first glance.
 If length can't be avoided, ensure that the CTA is higher in the email and the most important part of the message is at the top.

 3. Too many calls to action

-Keep the number of CTA's at one or two.
+Keep the number of CTA's in your cold email template for digital marketing at one or two.
 This sends a more powerful message to readers and gives them a clear next step.
 Too many CTA's can create confusion by giving too many action items to the reader.